Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 Fraudsters mostly start with a call or sending people emails offering a high return or a guarantees investment in some shares, options, real estates or foreign currency trading, which most people would not want to miss.

-While it may seem convincing and true, the scammer will go away with your money and you will never receive what you were promised at the beginning.
-For you to participate in anything you are asked, you might be told to pay some subscription or membership fee, special calculators, or for some computer software programs.
+While it may seem convincing and right, the scammer will go away with your money, and you will never receive what you were promised at the beginning.
+For you to participate in anything you are asked, you might be told to pay some subscription or membership fee, unique calculators, or for some computer software programs.
 This is how your money will go with the scammers.

 Greeting Card Frauds